OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/index.md

 ## License ##

 The license for this documentation is being determined in the CDSS open source project.
-More information will be provided later.

-**TODO smalers 2017-01-09 need to determine software and documentation license.**

 ## Source Repository on GitHub ##

-**TODO smalers 2016-12-31 this information will be finalized once the public code repository and open source project website is put into place.**
+**This information will be finalized once the public code repository and open source project website is put into place.**

-The source files for this documentation are maintained in the private GitHub repository for StateMod: [cdss-app-statemod-fortran](https://github.com/OpenWaterFoundation/cdss-app-statemod-fortran) in the `doc-dev-mkdocs-project` folder.
+The source files for this documentation are maintained in the public GitHub repository for StateMod developer documentation: [cdss-app-statemod-fortran-doc-dev](https://github.com/OpenWaterFoundation/cdss-app-statemod-fortran-doc-dev).
-Documentation website files currently are copied to the Open Water Foundation [Learn StateMod (for Software Developers)](http://learn.openwaterfoundation.org/cdss-learn-statemod-dev/) website, and will be copied to an OpenCDSS website once software tools are made available publicly.
+Documentation website files currently are copied to the Open Water Foundation [StateMod Documentation (for Software Developers)](http://learn.openwaterfoundation.org/cdss-app-statemod-fortran-doc-dev/) website, and will be copied to an OpenCDSS website once software tools are made available publicly.

+Developer documentation is in a separate repository from code to facilitate editing by non-programmers.

 ## Release Notes ##